automl/SMAC3/docs/3_getting_started.md

 ## Facade

-A :ref:`facade<smac.facade>` is the entry point to SMAC, which constructs a default optimization pipeline for you.
+A [facade][smac.facade.abstract_facade] is the entry point to SMAC, which constructs a default optimization pipeline for you.
 SMAC offers various facades, which satisfy many common use cases and are crucial to achieving peak performance.
 The idea behind the facades is to provide a simple interface to all of SMAC's components, which is easy to use and understand and without the need of deep diving into the material.
 However, experts are invited to change the components to their specific hyperparameter optimization needs.
-The following table (horizontally scrollable) shows you what is supported and reveals the default :ref:`components<Components>`:
+The following table (horizontally scrollable) shows you what is supported and reveals the default [components][components]:

 | | [Black-Box](smac.facade.blackbox_facade) | [Hyperparameter Optimization](smac.facade.hyperparameter_optimization_facade) | [Multi-Fidelity](smac.facade.multi_fidelity_facade) | [Algorithm Configuration](smac.facade.algorithm_configuration_facade) | [Random](smac.facade.random_facade) | [Hyperband](smac.facade.hyperband_facade) |
 | --- | --- | --- | --- | --- | --- | --- |